-At the end of 1944, the majority of all concentration camp prisoners were held in subcamps as forced labourers.
-The living conditions were catastrophic: an acute shortage of supplies, extremely arduous and relentless work, disease, exposure to freezing temperatures, and brutal mistreatment led to an enormous increase in deaths.
+By the end of 1944, the majority of all concentration camp prisoners were held in subcamps as forced labourers.
+The living conditions were catastrophic: an acute shortage of supplies, extremely arduous and relentless work, disease, exposure to freezing temperatures and brutal mistreatment led to an enormous increase in the number of deaths.

 The Dachau concentration camp had 140 subcamps during its existence, mainly in southern Bavaria, near Lake Constance and in Austria.
-The approximately 80 subcamps of the Flossenbürg concentration camp extended from Würzburg to Prague and from northern Saxony to Lower Bavaria.
+The approximately 80 subcamps of the Flossenbürg concentration camp stretched from Würzburg to Prague and from northern Saxony to Lower Bavaria.